Seniatical/Mecha-Karen/README.md

   Fast Responce Times (Most times)

+  Configurable commands and Starboard

+  Soon to come warn system

   Useful Tools such as Word Searches | Vid Searches | Image Searches  | + MORE
 ```
 **Join the Server as this is the best way of contacting me.**